Jim’s Original in Chicago: Polish Sausage and Pork Chop

 I have had countless pork chops in my life, but I can’t remember ever trying a Pork Chop Sandwich ($5.25).

-Just as with the Polish sausage, this sandwich was pretty simple.
-A pork chop, grilled onions, and yellow mustard.
-Other than the pork chop, and shape of the bread, the ingredients were the same.
+As with the Polish sausage, this sandwich was simple: a pork chop, grilled onions, and yellow mustard.
+Other than the pork chop and the shape of the bread, the ingredients were the same.

 The mustard was tangy, the grilled sweet onions were tender but with texture, and the bread was a simple steamed white hamburger bun.